 - people with a family history of the condition

 Diabetes can cause kidney and circulation issues that make you feel cold.
-If not treated properly, it can also cause nerve damage that makes you feel cold, particularly in your feet.
+Without proper treatment, diabetes can also cause nerve damage that makes you feel cold, particularly in your feet.

 Other symptoms of diabetes include:

 - blurry vision

 Anorexia nervosa is an eating disorder characterized by an intense fear of gaining weight and a distorted perception of your own weight.

 While some people with anorexia might have an unusually low body weight and severely restrict their food intake, not everyone with this eating disorder will appear thin or underweight.

 Symptoms of anorexia nervosa include: